Join the Order!

 Novice

 A Novice Brother and SisterNovices are Sisters and Brothers in training and wear the Habit with a white veil or hood.
-It is traditional in the Scottish Order for men to manifest as Sisters, and for women to manifest as Brothers, but women may now be Sisters if they wish.
+It was traditional in the Scottish Order for men to manifest as Sisters, and for women to manifest as Brothers, but women may now be Sisters if they wish.
+Since this has been the case, all our members who identify as female have chosen to be Sisters and our one remaining Brother wears a Sister's habit, just to confuse people.

 Fully Professed Sister or Brother